H2O (2002 film): Controversy

 The film became controversial due to its content as the activists from Karnataka and Tamil Nadu demanded the film to be banned.
 Upendra was forced to compromise by dubbing Tamil dialogues in the film into Kannada and vice versa, to appease linguistics sentiments on both sides.
 Scenes containing flags of political parties were deleted before its re-release.
 The film's Tamil version was never released in Malaysia due to a rule that "any film that is likely to instigate enmity between two groups will not be given permission for screening."

 Critical reception

-The film received positive reviews upon release.
-Critics applauded the way Upendra had managed to narrate a sensitive matter like the Kaveri River water dispute in a commercial way.
 Sify wrote "On the whole Upendra and Co. have dished out a decent entertainer with a clear message that politicians are responsible for all troubles in our society".
 Indiainfo wrote "Though it is based on 'Cauvery water issue' where the two villages are the two states and represented by the two heroes.
 Cauvery is the core issue between them.
 Infact the subject is good but the treatment is superficial".
+Reviewing the Tamil version Kaveri, Malini Mannath of Chennai Online wrote, "One doesn't know the intention of the director when he began the film.
+All we can say is that the director was terribly distracted during the making of it.
+By the obvious charms of the heroine Priyanka, who flits around the place in her two-piece minis, anything lesser would have brought on the charge of obscenity.
+Whether the director had managed to put across his message or not, he has definitely managed to show 'Cauvery' in all her glory!".